Housing and Residential Experience

 Residential Services has partnered with University and Student Services’ Ship-to-Your-Room program to offer a convenient way to ship your belongings ahead of move-in days.
 Students also have the option to purchase bedding, bath supplies, and room decor items that can be delivered to student residences prior to move-in.
 For full details, see https://uandss.com/services/nwu/.

-If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after you move in; any items that you mail to campus before you're living here will not be accepted.
+If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after you move in.
+Any items that you ship to campus and that arrive before you move in will not be accepted.
 Complete guidelines are at northwestern.edu /living/services/mail.